Effortless Alpine Escapes: European Luxury Resorts with Short Transfers

 The Wrap

-A luxury ski weekend that starts with a direct flight from New York is about maximizing time where it matters.
+A luxury ski escape that starts with a direct flight to an alpine gateway is about maximizing time where it matters.
 By flying non-stop into Geneva, Zurich, or Milan, you trade layovers for lift passes and land already halfway to bliss.
 Whether you choose the elegance of Megève, the design perfection of Andermatt, or the dolce-vita glow of Courmayeur, the formula is simple: fresh air, soft beds, and just enough adventure to justify dessert.
+And if you’re trying to decide which ski pass makes sense for your travel style this year, check out my breakdown of Epic vs. Ikon (Luxury Edition).